Washington is a city of great bridges and terrible bridges. These are their stories.

 Construction began in 1917 and continued for six years, during a world war and a global pandemic.
 Unlike Memorial Bridge, which came later, the Key Bridge isn’t pretending to be an artifact of an earlier era.
 It is made of raw, exposed concrete, and its beauty is all in the elegance of its geometry.
 And like Memorial Bridge, the Key Bridge was designed to be integrated into a monumental city plan, including a tree-lined ceremonial avenue along what is now M Street that would have connected Georgetown to Pennsylvania Avenue.
 That never happened, but the bridge remains a local favorite.
 Its center arch is set into the bedrock of the river, with shorter, interstitial arches filling in the gaps between the main arch and its neighbors.

 While the Key Bridge mostly conforms to the Washington bridge type — wide roadway over arched support — its arches are enormous, giving it a monumentality unique to the city’s Potomac crossings, especially when seen from the river.
-The views are tremendous, and it is the one bridge that really invites you look upstream, to the rocky inland and forested interior regions that were once a symbol of the country’s potential strength and growth (though at a terrible cost), and are now simply the site of the city’s suburbs.
+The views are tremendous, and it is the one bridge that really invites you to look upstream, to the rocky inland and forested interior regions that were once a symbol of the country’s potential strength and growth (though at a terrible cost), and are now simply the site of the city’s suburbs.

 Frederick Douglass Memorial Bridge